brohudev/brohudev/README.md

 ## About Me
 👋 Hi!
-I'm Hitarth, a __Senior CS Major @ University of Houston__, with a sweet spot for Software Development and Cybersecurity
+I'm Hitarth, a __Senior CS Major @ University of Houston__, with a sweet spot for Distributed/High-Performance Computing and Cybersecurity

 ## What I do
 - 🎯 Scaling Houston's largest hackathon as Director @ [CodeRed](https://github.com/UHCodeRED) with my fellow Student Organizers